mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 > this is what allows us to call `$this->url('login')` in our template in order to
 > generate the URL to the login page.
 >
-> Finally, for the middleware argument, we are providing a [pipeline](https://docs.zendframework.com/zend-expressive/v1/getting-started/features/#pipelines),
+> Finally, for the middleware argument, we are providing a [pipeline](https://docs.mezzio.dev/mezzio/v1/getting-started/features/#pipelines),
 > by providing an _array_ of middleware to execute.
 The first item in the pipeline
-> is the `SessionMiddleware` from zend-expressive-session; this is required to
+> is the `SessionMiddleware` from mezzio-session; this is required to
 > ensure we have a session container injected into the request.
 The second item is
 > our login handler itself, which will then do the actual work of creating a
 > response.